WheatonCS/Lexos/roadmap.md

 7. Multicloud improvements: (a) form submission converted to Ajax; (b) warning dialog added to tell user about browser freezes; (c) wordCounts array generated server-side for better performance; (d) coerce MALLET data to UTF-8 ([#498](https://github.com/WheatonCS/Lexos/issues/498)).
 8. A download link was added to the Manage tool.
 9. Scrubber and Cutter previews now display the name of the document label instead of the source file.
-10. Improvements made to the `Delete Selected`, `Merge Selected Documents`, and `Apply Class to Selected Documents` functions in Maange.
+10. Improvements made to the `Delete Selected`, `Merge Selected Documents`, and `Apply Class to Selected Documents` functions in Manage.

 ### To Do:
 1. Finish the improved Windows installer ([#490](https://github.com/WheatonCS/Lexos/issues/490)) (almost done).